superduper-io/superduper/docs/content/docs/usage/vector_index.md

 ## Creating vector indexes

-In order to build a vector index, one defines one or two models, and daemonizes them with listeners.
+In order to build a vector index, one defines one or two models, and /docs/docs/usage/models#daemonizing-models-with-listenerss them with listeners.
 In the simples variant one does simply:

 ```python